Aspen Prize for Community College Excellence

 Aspen Prize Cycle

-The 2025 Aspen Prize cycle began in October 2023 when the Aspen Institute invited 150 community colleges to apply, based on data showing strong and improving student outcomes in key areas such as retention, completion, transfer, and equity.
+The 2025 Aspen Prize cycle began in October 2023 when the Aspen Institute invited 150 community colleges to apply, based on data showing strong and improving student outcomes in key areas such as retention, completion, and transfer.
 Read more about the data model and see the list of 150 eligible colleges below.

 2023 Aspen Prize Winners